Minimax optimal approaches to the label shift problem in non-parametric settings: Unsupervised label shift

+Recall the minimax rate of IID non-parametric classification in the target domain is $n_Q^{-\frac{\beta(1+\alpha)}{2\beta + d}}$ \citep{audibert2007fast}.
+Comparing the minimax rates of IID non-parametric classification (in the target domain) and the unsupervised label shift problem, we see that as long as there are enough samples in the target domain (so we are in the regime of the preceding remark), then labeled samples from the source domain are as informative as labeled samples from the target domain.
+An extremely important practical implication of this observation is if labeled examples are hard to obtain in the target domain, then it is possible to substitute them with labeled examples in a label shifted source domain.

-Before moving on, we compare the minimax rates in the supervised and unsupervised label shift problems.
-The only difference between the minimax rates is in the first term in the rate, which, we recall, depends on the hardness of estimating the class conditional densities.
-In the supervised label shift problem, the samples from the target domain come with labels, so they can be used to estimate the class conditional densities along with the source data, whilst in the unsupervised label shift problem, the samples from the target domain are unlabeled and cannot be used to estimate the conditional densities, and we rely solely on the data from the source distribution.
-This changes the first term from $(n_P + n_Q)^{-\frac{2\alpha}{2\alpha + d}}$ in the supervised problem to $n_P^{-\frac{2\alpha}{2\alpha + d}}$ in its unsupervised counterpart.
+Before moving on, we compare the minimax rates in the supervised \eqref{eq:minimax-rate} and unsupervised \eqref{eq:minimax-rate-unsupervised-label-shift} label shift problems.
+We see that the rates differ in the first term in the parentheses: there is $\eps_Pn_P$ instead of $\eps_Pn_P + n_Q$ in the minimax rate of the unsupervised version.
+Recall this term depends on the hardness of estimating the class conditional densities $g_0$ and $g_1$.
+In the supervised version, the samples from the target domain are labeled, so they can be directly used to estimate $g_0$ and $g_1$.
+In the unsupervised version, the samples from the target domain are unlabeled, so there is no direct way to use them to estimate $g_0$ and $g_1$.
+There may be indirect ways to leverage the samples from the target domain (\eg\ by imputing their labels), but our results show that such tricks cannot improve the convergence \emph{rate} of the classifier.
 We wrap up with a few additional remarks about the minimax rate in the unsupervised label shift problem.

-\begin{remark} The second term in the rate that depends on the hardness of estimating the class probability ratios is actually $O(\frac{1}{n_P}) \vee O(\frac{1}{n_Q})$, but we drop the $O(\frac{1}{n_P})$ term because the first term in the rate (that depends on the hardness of estimating the class conditional densities) is slower. \end{remark}